Discovering and Exploiting Sparse Rewards in a Learned Behavior Space: Method

 \subsection{Exploration}

 \looseness=-1 Having minimal prior information about the task, \gls{name} starts by performing the exploration step.
-The first time this step is performed, the $M$ policies $\theta \in \Theta$ in the initial population $\Gamma_0$ are sampled from a normal distribution $\mathcal{N}(0, \mathbb{I})$.
-The \gls{ae} used to drive the search is also randomly initialized. \footnote{The initialization is done through the default Pytorch initialization.} At each generation $g$, $m$ policies $\theta_i^j$ are generated for each policy $\theta_i$ in the current population $\Gamma_g$ through a \emph{mutation operator}.
+The first time this step is performed, the parameters $\theta \in \Theta$ of the $M$ policies in the initial population $\Gamma_0$ randomly sampled from the normal distribution $\mathcal{N}(0, \mathbb{I})$, as the policies are \gls{nn}.
+Note that any parametric function $f(s|\theta) = a$, where $s$ is the state of the system and $a$ is the action, can be used as policy.
+The weights of the \gls{ae} used to drive the search are also randomly sampled.
+At each generation $g$, $m$ policies $\theta_i^j$ are generated for each policy $\theta_i$ in the current population $\Gamma_g$ through a \emph{mutation operator}.
 This will result in an offspring population $\Gamma^m_g$ of size $m \times M$ whose policies are formed as:

 The policies in the offspring population $\theta \in \Gamma^m_g$ are then evaluated.
 During the evaluation of a policy $\theta_i$ the system traverses a trajectory of states $\tau^i_s = [s^i_0, \dots, s^i_T]$ that are observed through sensors, generating a corresponding trajectory of observations $\tau^i_o = [o^i_0, \dots, o^i_T]$.
-The policy is then assigned a behavior descriptor obtained by using \emph{multiple observations} sampled along $\tau^i_{\mathcal{O}}$.
+The policy is then assigned a behavior descriptor $b_i$ obtained by using \emph{multiple observations} sampled along $\tau^i_{\mathcal{O}}$.
 The descriptor is generated by encoding the sampled observations thanks to the \gls{ae}'s encoder $E(\cdot)$ and then stacking their low-dimensional representations together.
-This can be described according to Eq. \eqref{eq:stax_bd}:

-where $o^i_{t_k}$ is the observation generated by the policy $\theta_i$ at time-step $t_k$.
-Using multiple observations along the trajectory allows to remove the assumption, done by \cite{paolo2020unsupervised}, that the last observation contains enough information to describe the whole behavior of a policy.
+This can be described as $b_i = \psi(\theta_i) = [\dots, E(o^i_{t_k}), \dots, E(o^i_{t_K})]$, where $o^i_{t_k}$ is the observation generated by the policy $\theta_i$ at time-step $t_k$.
+Sampling multiple observations along the trajectory is in contrast to what \cite{paolo2020unsupervised} did in \gls{taxons}, in which only the last observation was used to generate the descriptor.
+Using the last observation in fact requires such observation to be informative of the behavior of the policy over the whole trajectory.
+On the contrary, using multiple observations along $\tau_s$, such an assumption is not required anymore.